 Every effort will be made to make sure that the information on this website is up to date and accurate, but you should always check the CIC website to be sure.

 A Study Permit is the document attached to your passport that allows you to study in Canada, your Entry Visa is a sticker in your passport and it is this that allows you to enter Canada.
 (Your Study Permit must be valid for you to study at the University of Windsor).

 You can and should renew your Study Permit from within Canada.
-The cost to renew a Study Permit is $125.00.
+Effective February 6, 2014 the cost to renew a Study Permit is $150.00.
 Ideally you want to renew your Study Permit 90-30 days before it expires.

 Once you have received the new Study Permit, you must bring it to the ISC to update your files.
 Failure to comply will affect your chances to register for the next semester